Advocating for Music in Schools

 - Evidence to prove that all pupils have opportunities to enjoy formal and informal concerts in your school.

-- Data on the involvement of children who are looked after, those entitled to pupil premium support and those with Special Educational Needs and Disabilities.
+- Data on the involvement (and impact upon) children who are; looked after, entitled to pupil premium support and those with Special Educational Needs and Disabilities.

 - Expertise from your local music education hub or service.

 - Academic studies – for example researchers have shown that studying music helps students perform better in their other classes.

 Music matters beyond the classroom – employability and skills

 Taking a step back from the school setting, there are other powerful arguments why SLT should not underestimate music’s impact on young people.
 An education that includes arts subjects can be a huge benefit in the jobs market.
 For example, the UK’s Creative Industries contribute almost £13 million every hour and are the fastest growing part of the UK economy.
 But even beyond that sector, employers appreciate the importance of hiring creative and ‘intellectually curious’ thinkers.
 Obviously, this is not just limited to music, so there is an opportunity to work with teachers of other creative subjects to try to influence your SLT collectively and advocate together.
 So, while there are no guarantees in an increasingly uncertain jobs market, studying arts subjects in a balanced curriculum is clearly an advantage amidst the volatility.